daxin007/TC4-HMM/README.md

 brown.save.p is the file that is used in tp1.ipynb and tp2.ipynb.
 It is opened with pickle instead of loading the original file from the nltk database.

-tp1.ipynb is an implementation of a "HMM order 0".
+tp1.ipynb is an implementation of a "HMM order 0", i.e. simply using observation (emission) probabilites to predict.

 tp2.ipynb is an implementation of a HMM order 1.